sruthi-bopparthi/waph-bopparsr/labs/lab4/README.md

 ### a) Revised Login System with Session Management

-To implement session management for a login system, started by copying the content of the index.php file from either the lab3 or lab4 folder.
+Started by copying the contents of the index.php file from the lab3 or lab4 folder in order to build session management for a login system.
 Create a new file named logout.php to handle logout functionality.
 Revise the copied index.php file to integrate session management features.
 Deployed both files to web server and tested the login functionality by entering valid credentials.
 Additionally, tested the logout functionality by accessing logout.php to ensure the session is properly destroyed.

 ![Logged in with invalid Credentials](Images/InvalidCred.png)